 What is PWA?

-PWA (Progressive Web Application) is a midway of web pages and application.
+PWA (Progressive Web Application) is a midway of web pages and applications.
 These are the web applications that load like regular web pages/websites but provides us with benefits like easy to load, no installation hassle, works offline, push notification feature.
-What else do we want without actually installing the apps in our devices and bulking our phones with heavy GBs of applications but still experiencing app-like interface.
+What else do we want without actually installing the apps in our devices and bulking our phones with heavy GBs of applications but still experiencing an app-like interface!

 This app comes with two different plans, i.e., Monthly & Yearly.